-Figure 1 illustrates the context of the programme of measures in the light of the Agency's broader efforts to achieve a good environmental status in the marine environment.
+In support of this work, funding and new regulatory instruments are needed.
+Measures can be financed through SwAM's grants for the Marine and Aquatic Environment and through LOVA (local water management projects) support.
+Funding opportunities are also available in the EU system where important tools are the European Maritime and Fisheries Fund (EMFF) and the Rural Development Programme under the Common Agricultural Policy (CAP).
+For innovation and growth, there are specific funding opportunities within the framework of the EU Regional Development Funds, as well as from Vinnova (Sweden's innovation agency) and from the Swedish Environmental Protection Agency.
+SwAM can be a partner and recipient of measures and actions supported under these financial instruments.
+This can strengthen efforts for change for the benefit of marine ecosystem services within Sweden, the EU and globally.
+It can also help to achieve the national environmental objective of a balanced marine environment.
 SwAM is also given specific government assignments to investigate new legal instruments that can lead to innovations which contribute to sustainable use of the marine environment.
-Examples are an assignment to investigate the possibility of a trading scheme for emission rights for nutrients, which are a cause of eutrophication.
+Examples are an ongoing assignment to investigate the possibility of a trading scheme for emission rights for nutrients, which are a cause of eutrophication.
 SwAM has also completed assignments on producer responsibility for fishing equipment and on stricter requirements for scrubber water emissions from ships to reduce emissions of hazardous substances into the marine environment (conducted in collaboration with the Swedish Transport Agency).
 New regulatory instruments and longer-term innovations are expected results from an assignment on a strategy for the Future of Fisheries, which will also contribute to Sweden's Food Strategy (conducted in collaboration with the Swedish Board of Agriculture).
 There is also an important contribution from the international work carried out within the regional sea conventions, HELCOM in the Baltic Sea and OSPAR in the North-east Atlantic Ocean.
-Sweden works in the regional action plans and strategies of these organisations to harmonise our national measures with other Contracting Parties (States) This work includes the measures within the framework of this Programme of Measures, but also measures in other EU and international regulations, for example, on marine protected areas, shipping and hazardous substances.
+Sweden works in the regional action plans and strategies of these organisations to harmonise our national measures with other Contracting Parties (States) This work includes the measures within the framework of this proposed Programme of Measures, but also measures in other EU and international regulations, for example, on marine protected areas, shipping and hazardous substances.
+The figure below illustrates the context of the programme of measures in the light of the Agency's broader efforts to achieve a good environmental status in the marine environment.

-SwAM have updated the first MSFD Programme of Measures for the North Sea and the Baltic Sea decided in 2015.
+SwAM propose to update the first MSFD Programme of Measures for the North Sea and the Baltic Sea decided in 2015.
 The update is in accordance with the Marine Environment Ordinance (SFS 2010:1341), which is the Swedish legal instrument for implementation of the Marine Strategy Framework Directive.
 The Programme of Measures sets out the measures needed to meet the environmental quality standards (targets according to article 10 of the MSFD) laid down by Sweden to guide progress towards achieving or maintain good environmental status.
 The Programme of measures complies with Chapter 5 of the Swedish Environmental Code.
 The work follows an ecosystem-based approach with the aim to achieve a sustainable use of the sea and marine ecosystems that does not compromise their long-term survival and ensures that further deterioration shall be prevented.